Newt Manager is the protocol that enables your Mynewt application to

 oicmgr framework to call the newtmgr commands.
 The latter is

 The newtmgr framework uses a simple request and response message format to send commands to the device.
 A message consists of an eight byte header and the message payload.
 The message header specifies the newtmgr command.
 The message payload contains the newtmgr request/response data and is encoded in CBOR (Concise Binary Object Representation) format. newtmgr supports BLE and serial connections.

 The newtmgr framework has a smaller code size and memory footprint than oicmgr but does not support open connectivity.

-doxygengroup: Cannot find namespace “Newtmgr” in doxygen xml output for project “mynewt-core” from directory: mynewt-core-xml
+doxygengroup: Cannot find group “Newtmgr” in doxygen xml output for project “mynewt-core” from directory: mynewt-core-xml